"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Results from the User Survey

-\textbf{At least 40\% users indicate they are unsure what data is collected, and $\approx$13\% of the remaining users think unreasonable kinds of data are collected by VPNs.} We notice that 40.3\% (504 of 1,252) of users indicate they are not sure what data is collected, limited-(61.8\%, 68 of 110) and \moderate users (48.2\%, 304 of 631) are significantly more likely to indicate uncertainty as compared to 25.8\% (132 of 511) of the \expert users ($\chi^{2}$, $p \ll$0.0001, N=1252).
-We exclude these users from the analysis and from the remaining 748 users, we see that users in general believe typical data (87.3\%, 653) is collected by VPN providers.
-However, 13\% (97 of 748) of users think VPNs collect dangerous-unreasonable data, and the fact that this group includes users of all expertise, which points to the need for better user-education.
+\textbf{At least 40\% users indicate they are unsure what data is collected, and $\approx$13\% of the remaining users think unreasonable kinds of data are collected by VPNs.} We find that 40.3\% (504 of 1,252) of users indicate they are not sure what data is collected, limited-(61.8\%, 68 of 110) and \moderate users (48.2\%, 304 of 631) are significantly more likely to indicate uncertainty as compared to 25.8\% (132 of 511) of the \expert users ($\chi^{2}$, $p \ll$0.0001, N=1252).
+We exclude these users from the analysis and from the remaining 748 users, we see that in general users believe typical data (87.3\%, 653) is collected by VPN providers.
+However, 13\% (97 of 748) of users think VPNs collect dangerous-unreasonable data.
+The fact that users of all expertise levels have this belief, reiterates the need for better, more effective user education.
 Table~\ref{tab:data-collect} summarizes these results.

-Finally, we explore the reasons why users think such data is being collected by the VPN provider.
+Finally, we explore the reasons why users think such data is being collected by VPN providers.
 A majority of respondents (79.2\%, 992) believe the main reason is for internal analytics and quality of service reasons.
 Interestingly, significantly more \notomild users believe that the data is being collected for advertising (36.4\%, 40 of 110), as compared to 20.4\% of moderate- and 16.4\% \expert users ($\chi^{2}$,$p$=0.000014, N=1252).
-A significantly high portion of \notomild users also believe data is used for user tracking (36.4\%, 40, $p$=0.019), and selling to third parties (33.6\%, 37, $p\ll$0.0001), highlighting that \notomild users believe VPNs use data collected for monetary benefit.
+A significantly high portion of \notomild users also believe data is used for user tracking (36.4\%, 40, $p$=0.019), and selling to third parties (33.6\%, 37, $p\ll$0.0001), highlighting that \notomild users believe VPNs use data collected about users for monetary benefit.